Crafting Mama: Gameplay

-As with the previous versions of the Cooking Mama series, this game focuses on mini-games.
-The player chooses an object to craft, which is done through a variable number of mini-games.
-Crafting Mama introduces the "crafting games", where you can play a mini-game related to the crafted piece.
-The objects crafted by the player can be used in the customization of the Mama and some of the elements on the game's GUI.
+Crafting Mama is a mini-game collection themed around handicrafts.
+The player selects an object to craft, such as earrings or paper planes, and plays various mini-games representing the process of creating it.
+The objects crafted by the player can then be further customized or used for additional mini-games.

 Reception

 The game received "favorable" reviews according to video game review aggregator Metacritic.
 In Japan, Famitsu gave it a score of two eights, one six, and one seven, for a total of 29 out of 40.
-One of its editors wrote, "It's a simple game with no story aspect to it, but this no-frills approach makes it easy to lose yourself in the gameplay.
-You do have arrows pointing out what to do, but otherwise there isn't a ton of guidance, which really makes it feel like you're crafting something original."
-Others, however, disagreed, saying, "It's a little weird to get penalized for failing to do things that have nothing to do with actual craftwork, like tapping the screen at the right moment.
-Some of the minigames are too hard to follow, and it seems like you're judged too harshly on them as well."
+One of its editors wrote, It's a simple game with no story aspect to it, but this no-frills approach makes it easy to lose yourself in the gameplay.
+You do have arrows pointing out what to do, but otherwise there isn't a ton of guidance, which really makes it feel like you're crafting something original.
+Others, however, disagreed, saying, It's a little weird to get penalized for failing to do things that have nothing to do with actual craftwork, like tapping the screen at the right moment.
+Some of the minigames are too hard to follow, and it seems like you're judged too harshly on them as well.